 Contact Paul Davis for all your property damage needs.
 (734) 249-9904

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you possibly can.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

 - Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using a mop or towels.
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
 (Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
+- Carpets: Avoid walking on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected areas to focus smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to restrict smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business is damaged by fire, water, mold, storm or other disaster, Call Paul!